-I started out on my journey with data in the late 90’s right at the forefront of cutting edge business applications on the internet.
-What was once called “customer self-service” has now morphed into the “customer experience”.
+I started out on my journey with data in the late ’90s right at the forefront of cutting edge business applications on the internet.
+What was once called “customer self-service” has now morphed into the “customer experience.”
 And the gold rush of everyone getting on the internet has now turned into a gold rush of brands bringing the best customer experience to their users.
-Put simply, in 2019, the more convenient you make it for the customers the more customers you’re going to get – quite frequently from a competitor.
-The higher the quality of data you hold about your customer relationships, the higher the quality of experience you can provide for your customers, but who’s job is it to make sure your CRM data is shipshape and better than your competition?
+Put simply, in 2019, the more convenient you make it for the customers, the more customers you’re going to get – quite frequently from a competitor.
+The higher the quality of data you hold about your customer relationships, the higher the quality of experience you can provide for your customers.
+But, who holds the responsibility for CRM data?
+Who’s job is it to make sure your CRM data is shipshape and better than your competition?

-Well, if you are a CMO or marketing manager, you should make it your responsibility.
+Well, if you are a CMO or marketing manager, you should make CRM data quality your responsibility.
 Pronto.
-Without organised and up-to-date CRM data, even the most fiendishly inventive marketing campaigns can die on their feet.
+Without organized and up-to-date CRM data, even the most fiendishly inventive marketing campaigns can die on their feet.
 That’s a huge waste of both time and money.
 But when you get your CRM straight from the start, you can transform the success of your marketing.

 Sounds good?
 Here’s why CMOs and marketing managers should lead the drive for data hygiene.

 It’s a familiar tale.
-All too often CRM is a minefield of dirty data: missing fields, duplicate leads and customer details that may as well have fossilised.
-According to recent research observing more than 1,200 organisations across the UK, Europe and the US conducted by Experian Data Quality, the average business estimates that 22% of its contact data is inaccurate.
+All too often CRM is a minefield of dirty data: missing fields, duplicate leads, and customer details that may as well have fossilized.
+According to recent research observing more than 1,200 organizations across the UK, Europe, and the US conducted by Experian Data Quality, the average business estimates that 22% of its contact data is inaccurate.
 Almost a quarter!
 The estimate is even higher among marketing professionals like you, who believe 30% of their customer records are erroneous.